Some words, such as Hi-Fi on audio devices or even Lo-Fi, may be unfamiliar and confusing to you if you are new to the audio realm.

 Both formats have their respective uses, with Hi-Fi having the advantage.

-Another thing to keep in mind is that the average Joe will have a hard time distinguishing between Hi-Fi and Lo-Fi, although an audiophile will have no trouble doing so.
+Another thing to keep in mind is that the average person will have a hard time distinguishing between Hi-Fi and Lo-Fi, although an audiophile will have no trouble doing so.

 At the end of the day, it’s all about personal preference; no one is forcing you to listen to hi-fi music if you don’t want to, and vice versa; just because Lo-Fi girl is a trend currently doesn’t mean you should love that type of music.